resource-reasoning/resourcereasoning.com/README.md

     The house style is reasonably formal, including links where available.
     All entries should be in the _present tense_.

+  * Inside the folder **_data**:
-  * **_data/people.yaml** The people page data
+    * **people.yaml** The people page data
       This file contains the people directly associated with the Resource Reasoning grant at present and in the past.
       It should be quite easy to see how to change this to add and remove people, change institutions, websites _etc._.

-  * **_data/papers.yaml** The publications page data
+    * **papers.yaml** The publications page data
       This file contains the data of publications, fields should be reasonably obvious from the data already in the file.

      Page style guide:
      * Conference names are generally formatted as "POPL 2012" or "ESOP 2013".
      * Names are a comma-separated list, with no "and".
      * The editorial policy is not to allow papers that have yet to be published.
      * Workshop papers and techreports are generally not included, although often an "extended version" can accompany a paper using the pdflong/pslong fields.
      * It's good to have the BibTeX where possible.

   * **support.md** The support page.
     Should be self-explanatory.